alamin20cse/Online-Pet-Store/READMI.md

 - **Promises and Async/Await**: For handling asynchronous operations when fetching data from APIs.

 ## live link:
-1. Cick to see live :
+1. Click to see live :
    ```bash
 https://assignent-g.surge.sh/